crystal-community/icr/README.md

 * `paste` - enables paste mode
 * `debug` - toggles debug mode off and on.
 In debug mode icr will print the code before executing it.
 * `quit` or `exit` - exits current interactive console
+* `reset` - clear out all of the accumulated commands.
 * `__` - holds the result of the last expression.
 Example:

 ```crystal